08Aristodemus24/usd-php-ml-pipeline/readme.md

 ```
 entailing that there needs to somehow have the `org.apache.hadoop.fs.s3a.S3AFileSystem` class etc.

+* to see modified files in root directory use `git ls-files --modified`

 # Tools that I might use:
 * Apache Airflow - data orchestration, workflow, and manager for steps in the data pipeline
 * Snowflake/Databricks - for data warehousing